Don't let the nickname scare you — the vampire facial is more than just another skin care trend.

-If that sounds “out there,” we understand!
-However, using platelet-rich plasma to treat the skin isn’t new, and plenty of research supports its benefits.
-And PRP isn’t just for dermatology — the same component is used by other fields of medicine as well.
+We know the whole concept might sound a little bizarre, but using platelet-rich plasma to treat the skin isn’t new.
+There's plenty of research to support its benefits.
+And PRP isn’t just for dermatology — the same component is used in other fields of medicine as well.
 Cardiologists, orthopedic doctors and physical therapists, among others, are also harnessing PRP’s power to help change lives.

 But what exactly does it do?